jerryz920/SAFE-latte/safe-apps/cloud-attestation/README.md

 ```

 ### Tag-based access control
 Latte supports file access based on tag privilege.
-A file owner attaches to a file an access tag, which
+A file owner associates to a file an access tag, which
-indicates a required privilege before access to this file can be permitted.
+indicates a privilege that must be acquired before an access to this file can be permitted.
 The access tag could be under
 management of the principal of the file owner, but in general it could be under any principal.
 A managing
-principal uses standard [STRONG](../strong) groups to establish and operate on a tag, e.g., adding and removing
+principal uses standard [STRONG](../strong) group library to establish and operate on a tag, e.g., adding and removing
 members into/from a tag, delegating and revoking authority of membership to/from another principal.
 In L-Kube,
-A tag-managing principal installs an attestation policy on the tag for admission control.
+a tag-managing principal installs an attestation policy on the tag for admission control.
 An instance whose
 attestation complies with the admission policy gets the tag privilege for file access.
 As in STRONG,
-an access tag in L-Kube is represented by a self-certifying ID, a string containing the ID of tag's managing principal
+an access tag in L-Kube is represented by a self-certifying ID, a string containing the ID of the tag's managing principal
 and an identifying substring of the tag.